Stefichen5/AutonomousControl/Readme.md

 0xD8, 0xD8, 0x66, 0x00, 0x20

-(repeating 0x20 as long as the button is pressed)
+(keep going with end 0x20 as long as the button is pressed)

 ### Pressing M